 How to check WordPress site speed

 Most of the time beginners think that their site is OK.
-And It is because it doesn’t seems to be slow on their computer.
+And It is because it doesn’t seem to be slow on their computer.

 But the normal user visiting your site for the first time may not experience the same.